Stay on Kate Humble’s farm in Monmouthshire or her Poacher’s Cabin in France and get away from the hustle and bustle of every day life.

 Walk up the original stone steps of the c.18th barn to the Hayloft and admire the beautiful views across the fields.
 The apartment is bright, airy and perfect for two, a travel cot and blow up bed are available for smaller visitors on request.
 At the bottom of the stairs there’s a small garden looking across the fields with hand-made table and benches, perfect for breakfast and watching the lambs.

 Poacher’s Cabin is a beautifully restored fishing cabin nestled in the woods at the edge of it’s own private lake.

 You’re sure to discover why Kate and her husband Ludo fell in love with this tumbledown fishing shack on their holiday wanderings.
 Spend your days lazing by the lake, walking in the woods or visit the local market.
 When the lights go down you can turn on the tea-light chandelier (made from twinkly glass yoghurt pots) and cosy up on the sofa with a book from the library.

-Children over 5 years of age are welcome but please be aware that the cabin is next to an unfenced lake and there is a wood-burner plus drops from the decking.
+Children over 5 years of age are welcome but the cabin is next to an unfenced lake, has a wood-burner and drops from the decking.